Keryn Shane, MA, LPC

 My name is Keryn Shane.
-I am a Licensed Professional Counselor with fourteen years' experience in the mental health field.
+I am a Licensed Professional Counselor with fifteen years' experience in the mental health field.
 I attended Rider University and graduated with a Master’s Degree in Community Counseling.
 I have experience working with adolescents, adults, and families.
 I believe therapy is a collaborative process.
 The first step is developing a counselor/client relationship built on trust.
 The guidance and support provided in therapy can lead to self-discovery and change.
 I structure my orientation to fit the person, and therefore take an eclectic approach with therapy.
 My goal is to make each and every person that I work with feel safe, and comfortable when expressing their thoughts and feelings.

 David Seegert, MSW, LCSW

 "Don't judge yourself or act on every thought and feeling that arises, take a breath and remember they too, are only temporary."